Mar 29, 2023

 Important!
 Before we continue, back up the .htaccess file first in case something goes wrong.

-This tutorial will show you how to modify the .htaccess file using the File Manager of your hosting provider’s control panel.
+This tutorial will show you how to modify the .htaccess file using the File Manager of your web hosting provider’s control panel.
 We’ll be using Hostinger’s hPanel.
 However, you can also use an FTP such as FileZilla client.

 To enable compression via the .htaccess file, follow the steps below:

 - Log in to hPanel and click on Hosting on the navigation bar.
 Then, find your domain name and click Manage.